marcpage/libernet/README.md

 Signed dictionaries can be merged adding all signers of each version bundle.
 Any address histories that do not add any new head [bundles](#bundle-description) or signers may be [deleted](#deleting-data).

-When choosing which head to use, your [trust](#trust) network is used to determine most trusted head.

 ```
 {
 	"heads": [